Two days in Palm Cove

-We’ve got a busy weekend ahead so the first thing we’ll need to do is fuel up our energy stores.
+You’ve got a busy weekend ahead so the first thing you’ll need to do is fuel up.
 Any excuse will do for a decadent leisurely breakfast.
-Reef House Palm Cove does a fine breakfast (actually they do pretty much everything perfect) so we linger on the deck of this colonial boutique hotel over a little bit of smashed avo and poached eggs with a vegemite for a twist.
-Though we could have been swayed by tropical, banana pancakes with thick, toffee sauce, toasted almonds, and hazelnut praline.
+Chill at Portofino does a fine breakfast (actually they do pretty much everything perfect) so linger over a little bit of smashed avo and poached eggs with a sea view.
+Or opt for the sexy banana bread, which comes with mango mascarpone and fresh fruit.

 9am - Kayaking

-With a belly full of sustenance it’s time to expend some of our pent-up energy.
-We hire kayaks from the northern end of the beach from the aptly named Beach Fun Co.
-Our destination is Haycock Island, a cute little cone-shaped island about 500 metres off the beach.
-We take a slow circuitous route over the shallow reef to spot turtles foraging amongst the reef.
-We’re not disappointed with half a dozen or so popping their heads up to say hi!
+With a belly full of sustenance it’s time to expend some of your pent-up energy.
+Hire kayaks from the northern end of the beach from Palm Cove Watersports and head to Double Island, an island about 500 metres off the beach.
+Take a slow circuitous route over the shallow reef to spot turtles foraging amongst the reef.
+You may just see them popping their heads up to say hi!

 11am - Pool time

-With the sun warming up we retire to a shady sun lounge beside the lagoon pool at Peppers Beach Club & Spa.
+Retire to a shady sun lounge beside the lagoon pool at Peppers Beach Club & Spa.
 Oozing beachside chic thanks to pastel colours and lush tropical gardens, Peppers is uber cool.
 Plantation shutters that screen wide open terraces, ancient melaleuca trees that filter the tropical sun and an adults-only lagoon pool make Peppers a romantic hideaway made for loving.
 But more of that later.
-Chilling out poolside, it’s a bit early for a cocktail (though I could easily be persuaded by a long tall mojito packed full of refreshing mint leaves – it’s 5 o’clock somewhere… ) so we settle for long tall lime and sodas instead.
+Chill out at the poolside and relax with a cocktail – the the long tall mojito packed full of refreshing mint leaves is tempting.

 1pm - Lunch